 The greatest struggle for most salespeople, even experienced salespeople, is just getting in.
 Jill’s book has some simple rules to follow that can make it easy for your dream clients to say yes to your requests for their time.

-Most salespeople don’t do well diagnosing because they spend to little time on the implications of their dream client’s dissatisfaction and how they see the solution.
-This book will improve your needs-analysis and make you a more valuable partner in your dream client’s improvement.
+Most salespeople don’t do well diagnosing because they spend too little time on the implications of their dream client’s dissatisfaction and how they see the solution.
+This book will improve your needs analysis and make you a more valuable partner in your dream client’s improvement.

-Rackham’s follow up is in some ways more important than SPIN Selling.
+Rackham’s follow-up is in some ways more important than SPIN Selling.
 This book is more about the strategies and tactics of winning major accounts.
-The sections on your dream client’s needs at each stage of the buying process alone make it work it worth reading.
+The sections on your dream client’s needs at each stage of the buying process alone make it worth reading.